react-native-community/directory/README.md

 - You want to submit a pull request to improve Native Directory.
 - You want to report a bug or make a suggestion.

-## Setup
+## Setup and run locally

-You'll need the following on your computer to run this site locally
+Prerequisites

 - Node 7.9.0+

-To start the website in development mode, run:
+Commands

 ```sh
 npm install
 npm run dev
 ```

+You should be able to visit `localhost:8000` in your browser.

 ## Update site data

-To update data, you'll need to create a json file called `secrets.json` in the same folder as package.json.
-To get a GitHub client id and secret, you'll have to visit: https://github.com/settings/developers while logged in.
+* To update site data you need to provide a couple of keys in a file called `secrets.json`.
+* You must create your own `secrets.json` in the root directory of the repo.
+* Visit https://github.com/settings/developers to get your keys.

 ```json
 {